Second Charge Mortgages

 Your first mortgage will be repaid first as a priority before your second charge will be repaid.

 Yes, you can, but it depends on the lender you use.
-Some lenders allow a second charge mortgage to be used for business purposes or any kind of personal use, and they’re more relaxed on your spending in general - but it depends on your lender's criteria.
+Some lenders allow a second charge mortgage to be used for business purposes or any personal use, and they’re more relaxed on your spending in general - but it depends on your lender's criteria.
 It's a good idea to seek professional advice to find a suitable lender.